srvm/cupti_profiler/README.md

-# CUPTI CUDA Profiler
+# CUDA Profiling Library

 This library provides an API for collecting CUDA profiling metrics and events from within a CUDA application.
-Programmers specify what metrics and events they want, and start the profiler before calling a CUDA kernel.
-The library sets up the appropriate CUPTI callbacks, calculates the number of kernel passes required, gathers values for the specified metrics and events, and returns them to the programmer.
+Programmers specify what metrics and events they want, and start the profiler before calling one or more CUDA kernels.
+The library sets up the appropriate CUPTI callbacks, calculates the number of kernel passes required, gathers values for the specified metrics and events, and returns them to the programmer on a per-kernel basis.

 **Example Usage:**